cyberplanner/FizzBuzz_PHP/README.md

 - Print "Buzz" instead of number which is divisible by 5
 - Print "FizzBuzz" instead of number which is divisible by both 3 and 5
 ```

-If you would like to contribute to this repo please feel free to make a pull request.

-Happy FizzBuzz'ing